-- 7.24 Animals belonging to the proprietor or the driver shall not be allowed to ride in the vehicle when the vehicle is working.
-Any animal of the hirer is to be conveyed in the rear of the vehicle with the exception of assistance dogs which may remain with the hirer at all times (even if they are in the front) and shall be carried without charge. - 7.25 Only items belonging to passengers may be carried in the luggage space of the vehicle, (e.g. no cleaning products, oils etc. belonging to the vehicle or driver may be carried).
+- 7.20 Animals belonging to the vehicle licence holder and/or the driver shall not be allowed to ride in the vehicle when the vehicle is working.
+Any animal of the hirer is to be conveyed in the rear of the vehicle with the exception of assistance dogs which may remain with the hirer at all times (even if they are in the front) and shall be carried without charge. - 7.21 Only items belonging to passengers may be carried in the luggage space of the vehicle, (e.g. no cleaning products, oils etc. belonging to the vehicle or driver may be carried).